Separate Tables (film): Production

 The film took the two plays and opened them to create a screenplay that introduced some new parts, and stars Rita Hayworth, Deborah Kerr, David Niven, Wendy Hiller, Burt Lancaster, and May Hallatt, who already played Miss Meacham on stage.
-Varitey wrote "Rattigan and John Gay have masterfully blended the two playlets into one literate and absorbing full-length film."
+Variety wrote "Rattigan and John Gay have masterfully blended the two playlets into one literate and absorbing full-length film."
 The film was nominated for seven Oscars, Best Picture, Best Actress (Kerr), Best Writing, Adapted Screenplay, Best Cinematography (Black and White), and Best Dramatic or Comedy Score, and won two (Niven for Best Actor and Hiller for Best Supporting Actress).

 Top billing was divided between Deborah Kerr and Rita Hayworth: Hayworth was billed above Kerr in the posters while Kerr was billed above Hayworth in the film itself, a practice followed by James Stewart and John Wayne four years later for The Man Who Shot Liberty Valance and later by Robert Redford and Dustin Hoffman in All the President's Men (1976).

 Burt Lancaster was also co-producer (Clifton Productions, a subsidiary of Hecht-Hill-Lancaster Productions).
 Rita Hayworth was married to James Hill at the time.

 Rod Taylor agreed to play a small part in the film because of the quality of the production.

-Awards and nominations
+Reception

+Critical reception

+Separate Tables encountered a complex reception upon its release.
+Despite the allure of its star-studded cast, the film faced uncertainty regarding its commercial success due to the narrative's downbeat nature and its divergence from the conventional notions of escapist entertainment.
+Margaret Hinxman of Picturegoer called the film "a four-star crusade against type-casting."
+She wrote: "It's almost as if in Separate Tables David Niven, Deborah Kerr, Burt Lancaster, Rita Hayworth are deliberately setting out to pillory the "types" that made them famous."
+She praised the film as "an absorbing study of human relationships."
+Jack Moffit of The Hollywood Reporter claimed it would require an audience with a "finer, more selective" taste since "the film qualifies itself to the exacting literary requirements of important tragedy."
+He added: "It may be hard to sell this to the moviegoing public, but it is eminently worth selling."
+Variety claimed the story was "bolstered by some of the best performances of the year" and praised the film's producers as deserving credit "for undertaking a story that does not meet the conception of what is generally considered sure-fire material in today's market."

+Accolades

 David Niven won the Academy Award for Best Actor for his role, setting the current record for the shortest performance to win the award.